MC, RCC, RMFT

 As a Co-Founder of Alongside You, Andrew has been with our Ladner based integrated health agency from the get go.

-As our Executive Director and a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC), Andrew also has many other duties – which includes web and social media marketing, coffee maker, being a networking ninja, and occasionally janitor extraordinaire.
+As our CEO, Clinical Direcctor, and a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC), Andrew also has many other duties – which includes web and social media marketing, coffee maker, being a networking ninja, and occasionally janitor extraordinaire.

 How can Andrew help You?